Article

-The findings like elevated troponin serum levels, abnormal ST-elevations in the electrocardiogram (ECG), altered ventricle movement in echocardiogram, or late gadolinium enhancement (LGE) in cardiac magnetic resonance imaging (MRI), suggest the development of myocarditis.
-The short-term clinical trajectory shows a resolution of cardiac symptoms and normalization of the left ventricular ejection fraction in most young patients, however, in a small proportion of symptomatic adolescents myocardial tissue sequelae (myocardial inflammation and edema) have been found approximately two months after the vaccination. https://discovermednews.com/pet-and-mri-visualization-of-myocardial-tissue-sequlae-in-17-patients-with-myocarditis-after-covid-19-vaccination/
+The findings of elevated troponin serum levels, abnormal ST-elevations in the electrocardiogram (ECG), altered ventricle movement in echocardiogram, or late gadolinium enhancement (LGE) in cardiac magnetic resonance imaging (MRI) suggest the development of myocarditis.
+Although most cases had a clinically mild course, some patients required intensive care support or even died of acute heart failure.
+In most young patients the short-term clinical trajectory demonstrated a resolution of cardiac symptoms and normalization of the left ventricular ejection fraction.
+However, some studies reported sequelae in myocardial tissue (inflammation and edema) in a small proportion of adolescents approximately two months after the vaccination. https://discovermednews.com/pet-and-mri-visualization-of-myocardial-tissue-sequlae-in-17-patients-with-myocarditis-after-covid-19-vaccination/

 About the Study and Results

-At presentation, the echocardiogram showed normal left ventricular ejection fraction in all patients.
-However, 15% of patients (6/40) had mildly increased echogenicity of the pericardium or left ventricular lateral wall, whereas 5% of patients (2/40) had minimal (<2 mm) pericardial effusion.
-At the latest follow-up, 5% of patients (2/40) had borderline left ventricular ejection fraction (51.1% and 53.6%), whereas in 95% of patients (39/40) the left ventricular ejection fraction was normal.
+At presentation, 78% (31/40) of participants had abnormal ECG with ST-segment or T-wave abnormalities, but, ECG was normalized in all patients at the latest follow-up.
+The echocardiogram showed normal left ventricular ejection fraction in all patients at presentation.
+Mildly increased echogenicity of the pericardium or left ventricular lateral wall was found in 15% of patients (6/40), and minimal (<2 mm) pericardial effusion in 5% of patients (2/40).
+At the latest follow-up, 5% of patients (2/40) had borderline left ventricular ejection fraction (51.1% and 53.6%), whereas in 95% of patients left ventricular ejection fraction was normal.

 Conclusion

-According to the authors, this study is, to their knowledge, the longest follow-up study of the cardiac outcome of vaccine-associated myocarditis in adolescents.
-The results showed that the global systolic ventricular function appears to be preserved.
-However, a comprehensive cardiac evaluation and imaging revealed impaired left and right ventricular myocardial deformation and persistence of residual LGE in a significant number of patients ( 58%) up to one year of follow-up.
+The authors noted that this study is the longest follow-up study of vaccine-associated myocarditis in adolescents.
+The results demonstrated preserved global systolic ventricular function.
+However, further cardiac evaluation revealed impaired left and right ventricular myocardial deformation and persistence of residual LGE in MRI in a significant number of patients (58%) up to one year of follow-up.

-The researchers suggested that these results are indicators of subclinical myocardial dysfunction and fibrosis with a potential long-term effect on exercise capacity and cardiac functional reserve during stress.
+According to researchers, these results indicate subclinical myocardial dysfunction and fibrosis with a potential long-term effect on exercise capacity and cardiac functional reserve during stress.

 This article was published in Circulation.